Endre Kupen

-Endre Kupen (born 1 July 1990) is a Norwegian football player who plays for Norwegian OBOS-ligaen side Sogndal.
+Endre Kupen (born 1 July 1990) is a former Norwegian football player.

 Career

-After having been Florø's top goal scorer in the 2017 1. divisjon, he signed for Glimt on November 27, 2017.
+After having been Florø's top goal scorer in the 2017 1. divisjon, he signed for Glimt on 27 November 2017.
 Kupen suffered a ligament injury shortly after his arrival at Glimt, keeping him on the sidelines for the duration of the 2018-season.
 After limited playing time at Bodø/Glimt Kupen signed for Sogndal.